Note: Delimiter ceased publishing new articles in September 2016. The site remains online for archival purposes.

 At Delimiter we’re passionate about just two things: Technology and Australia.

-We exclusively cover technology in the Australian context — including enterprise IT case studies, the IT industry, telecommunications and digital rights, as well as important local consumer technology launches.
-Unlike most comparable sites, we leave coverage of international stories to those overseas.
-Our audience is primarily Australian chief information officers, IT managers, IT professionals and early technology adopters.
+We exclusively cover technology in the Australian context — including enterprise IT case studies, the IT industry, telecommunications and digital rights and local consumer technology launches.
+We leave coverage of international stories to those overseas.
+Our audience is primarily Australian chief information officers, IT professionals, tech policymakers and tech enthusiasts.

 Delimiter articles can be quite influential and are regularly quoted in Australia’s halls of power — from the floors of Federal and State Parliaments to boardrooms and the offices of chief executives.
 We attempt to maintain strong connections with important players and organisations in the nation’s technology sector — while remaining independent from all.